llms-atpennmed/llm-collective-penn/README.md

 ## Repository Structure
-This repository serves as a centralized hub for all activities and resources of the **LLM Collective @Penn**:
+This repository serves as a centralized hub for all activities and resources of the **GenAI Collective @PennMed**:

 - **`blog/`**
   Posts about what works, what doesnt work, troubleshooting, new ideas, etc. from folks to share with greater community